hsf-training/hsf-training-matplotlib/setup.md

 ## If you want to run locally

-We highly recommend you create a virtual enviroment first.
+We highly recommend you create a virtual environment first.
 Open your terminal and do

 ```bash